VektorTech/jones-store/README.md

 - Because this is an e-commerce website, SEO plays a significant factor in it's success, but the standard client-side rendered React would seriously hinder search engines from properly crawling each page.
 So I chose Next.JS for this project as it provides a quick and simple way for writing server-side rendered react applications without much overhead.

-- React's `useState` & `useReducer` hooks coupled with the Context API provided a sufficient means for managing and centralizing state in this application, as there wasn't much information that needed to be kept in memory on the client that would demand a complex library like Redux.
+- React's `useState` & `useReducer` hooks coupled with the Context API provided a sufficient means for managing and centralizing state in this application as there wasn't much information that needed to be kept in memory on the client that would demand a complex library like Redux.
 Pages are regularly refreshed and data is already being rendered onto pages from server(`getServerSideProps` & `getStaticProps`), which further reduced the need for alternate state management strategies.
 User preferences are persisted through cookie to allow for pre-rendering on the server.

 - For managing the user state, I switched from using multiple `useState` to a single `useReducer` as it's a more convenient option for working with state objects that have multiple sub-values, like the wishlist and cart array on the user object.

 - Used Postgres trigger functions for updating cart total whenever a cart item is added or removed.

-- After recognizing a repeating pattern in how I was writing API routes and wanting to improve the process, I decided to build a method routing class, `RouteHandler`, to arrange request handlers in a similar fashion to `express` routers.
+- After recognizing a repeating pattern in how API routes were being written and wanting to improve the process, I decided to build a method routing class, `RouteHandler`, to arrange request handlers in a similar fashion to `express` routers.
 It allows all handlers to be composed with a custom error catcher and session middleware and also allows authentication and role-based access control.
-This reduced the boilerplate code inside API routes and made writing async code much cleaner.
+This reduced boilerplate code inside API routes and made writing async code much cleaner.

-- The website UI diverted in a few areas from the original Figma design.
+- The website UI diverted from the original Figma design in a few areas.

 ## Issues Encountered

 - I had issues with programmatically setting first focusable element as the active element in the document when authoring the code that tab traps a dom container element.
-Had to place wrap the code in a `setTimeout`, which I still don't understand.
+Had to wrap the code in a `setTimeout`, which I still don't quite understand.

 - No way to add custom constraints onto table columns inside prisma, so I had to resort to hand written SQL Commands.